 Our ideal [customer/client] is [niche market and description of ideal customer].

 I’d love to schedule a call to learn more about your business and ideal [customer/client] to see where we can help each other out.
-Let me know if you have any availability in the next few weeks or you can use the Schedule Appointment button below to find a time that works for you.
+Let me know if you have any availability in the next few weeks, or you can schedule an appointment from the link below to find a time that works for you.

-We are also offering [incentive] for every referred [customer/client] brought in.
+We’re also offering [incentive] for every [customer/client] you refer.

 Thank you,